mazdak186/mazdakportfolio/_posts/2019-10-10-Regression-ML.md

     dtype: int64

-There are many NaN values in the categorical attribute material_Id, so remove that column.
+There are many NaN values in the categorical attribute *material_Id*, so remove that column.
 Then print out the first five rows of the table.

 ```python
 pipeMainSpec = pipeMainSpec.dropna(axis = 1)